-Development of social and emotional skills is made a part of every activity in the Caterpillar class.
-Self-expression, empowerment and confidence building are stressed and are encouraged.
+The development of social and emotional skills is made a part of every activity in the Caterpillar class.
+Self-expression, empowerment, and confidence building are stressed and are encouraged.
 Taking responsibility for personal belongings and basic self-help skills are taught throughout the day and are emphasized at times such as clean up; when having snacks; as well as when the children are arriving and leaving.

 When a child leaves the Caterpillar class to move along in their preschool experience to either the Fish or Butterfly class we want them to be socially and emotionally comfortable.
 They should be able to express themselves in meaningful ways.
 They should be able to consistently demonstrate the ability to take responsibility for their possessions and to be able to follow more complex directions.

 Canyon Rim Children’s Center